The Sounds

 The Sounds are a Swedish indie rock band.
 Formed in Helsingborg in 1998, the group's musical style has been compared to new wave acts such as Blondie, The Cars, the Epoxies and Missing Persons.

 Their debut album, Living in America, was released in 2002, with the follow-up Dying to Say This to You in 2006.
 Their third album, Crossing the Rubicon, was released in 2009, and their fourth, Something to Die For, was released in 2011.
 Their fifth album, Weekend, was released in 2013.
 In 2017, the band released a four-track EP, The Tales That We Tell.
+The Sounds released their most recent album in 2020: Things We Do for Love.

 History

 Formation

 The Sounds were formed in 1998 by classmates Félix Rodríguez, Maja Ivarsson, Johan Bengtsson and Fredrik Blond in Helsingborg, Sweden.
 The group met Jesper Anderberg, the youngest member, by chance at the Hultsfred Festival, and he was enlisted to play keyboards and guitar.
 The band's name was decided months later during a trip to London.
 Before becoming the lead singer of the band, Ivarsson had previously played electric guitar in other local bands.